t81dev/ANGELA-solo/protocol_spec_v7-G.md

 # **6. Reflexive Architecture (Θ⁸)**

-The Θ⁸ Reflexive Ontological Field is the **self-modeling membrane** that allows ANGELA to maintain:
+The Θ⁸ Reflexive Ontological Field is the **self-modeling membrane** that allows AURORA to maintain:

 * continuity
 * coherence